mambastudios/django-flutter-todo/README.md

-# django-flutter-todo
+## Introduction

-Todo application built off Django (including the Django REST Framework for API CRUD operations) and Flutter
+This is a simple Todo application built off Django (including the Django REST Framework for API CRUD operations) and Flutter.
+For a complete walkthrough, see [Build a To-Do application Using Django and Flutter](https://www.tbd.com/tutorials/build-a-to-do-application-using-django-and-flutter)

 ## Built With